Charaxes andara: Female

 Wings above less bluish than in male.
 Forewing: costal margin more or less tawny; band pale orange, white from M2 backwards, posteriorly edged with pale blue at both sides, but especially proximally, 10 mm broad at SM2, patch R3-M1 7 mm long, oblique proximally, patch R2-R3 extended to bar D, patch R1-R2 about twice as long as broad, with two discal spots in front, besides the two rounded postdiscal spots SC1-R1, discal spot SC5-R1 rather larger, produced distad along R1 and mostly joined to the postdiscal spot, discal spot SC4=SC5 linear, an orange streak also in front of SC4; marginal spots pale orange.
 Hindwing: band broadly bordered with bluish white proximally, basal half of abdominal fold also milky white, pale blue distal border of band gradually narrowing costad; blue submarginal dots M2-SM2 heavy, fused together as a rule, dot M1-M2 often present; admarginal line orange between, creamy buff or bluish at veins, nearly continuous, or interrupted at the veins, often obsolete from C to R1, anal portion as in male but wider.

 Underside: as in male, but submarginal area of hindwing more olive and white, the chestnut scaling very much reduced, sometimes almost entirely replaced by olive and white; tails and teeth as in male, rather broader at base and longer.

 Length of forewing: male 34–41 mm, female 42–46 mm.

 Habitat: Madagascar, apparently all over the island in suitable localities; a forest insect.

 Related species

 Historical attempts to assemble a cluster of presumably related species into a "Charaxes jasius Group" have not been wholly convincing.
 More recent taxonomic revision, corroborated by phylogenetic research, allow a more rational grouping congruent with cladistic relationships.
 Within a well-populated clade of 27 related species sharing a common ancestor approximately 16 mya during the Miocene, 26 are now considered together as The jasius Group.
 One of the two lineages within this clade forms a robust monophyletic group of seven species sharing a common ancestor approximately 2-3 mya, i.e. during the Pliocene, and are considered as the jasius subgroup.
-The second lineage leads to 19 other species within the Jasius group, which are split in to three well-populated subgroups of closely related species.
+The second lineage leads to 19 other species within the Jasius group, which are split into three well-populated subgroups of closely related species.